Then, what is DevOps?

 Uses of DevOps:

 As DevOps aims at continuous implementation, integration, and delivery of the software.
 This practice helps in releasing the product into the market faster.
-And, it is used for below-mentioned factors too.

 1. Predictability: Significant lower rate of failed delivery of the new releases is noted with this practice.